codehobbit/DeepOnionWebWallet/README.md

 ```
 Replace SomeUserName and SomePassword with whatever you feel like..

+Make sure to create an account for the Donations.
+Run command 'getaccountaddress Donations' in Wallet command line.

 ### Prepare your local IIS

 Create a new Website on your local IIS.
 Point it to the WWWOnionWallet - Path and let it listen to port 89.
 You can also switch to IIS Express in WWWOnionWallet - Properties.